mziccard/scala-audio-file/README.md

 as a JSON array with a controlled amount of decimal digits.

 ### Computing beats per minute
-Two classes are available to compute audio file tempo in bpm.
+Three classes are available to compute audio file tempo in bpm.
 Both classes implement the `BPMDetector` trait.
 ```scala
 trait BPMDetector {